MagicLeo21/PodcastTranscripts/EnglishPod/[028]I'm_Sorry_I_Love_You_II.md

 **Erica:** This time it'll be a little bit slower and this will help you to understand the language more clearly.

 **DIALOGUE SECOND TIME** (slow)

+> A: I'm so relieved that your ankle wasn't broken!
+I feel just awful about this whole thing.
+I wanna make it up to you.
+Let me take you out to dinner tonight.
+My treat.

+> B: That sounds great!
+I'd love to!
+Here is my address.
+Pick me up at eight?

+> A: Perfect!

+> B: Thank you for such a lovely evening!
+The food was amazing, and I had a great time.

+> A: Me too.
+You look so beautiful tonight!
+I wish this night would never end.
+There's something I have to tell you…

+> B: What is it?

+> A: I woke up today thinking this would be just like any other ordinary day, but I was wrong.
+A twist of fate brought us together.
+I crashed into your life and you into mine, and this may sound crazy, but I'm falling.

 **Marco:** Okay, so, we looked at some great vocabulary and now we can look at some great phrases…